dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T233: Holding power accountable is vital for public welfare.
+### T233: Powerholders must be accountable for their actions.

 |Support|
 |---|